garnetred/reddit-to-teddit/README.md

 # Reddit To Teddit

+## Browser Extension Deprecation
+Teddit is shutting down August 1, 2023, which will also result in the deprecation of this browser extension.
+The browser extension will still redirect to the site, but currently most Teddit pages result in a 429 "Too Many Requests" HTTP status code as a result of Reddit's crackdown on third-party applications.
+You can learn more [here](https://tedd.it/shutdown).

 ## Abstract
 This browser extension automatically redirects Reddit pages to [Teddit](https://teddit.net/about), an open-source, privacy-conscious Reddit alternative.